ZeroCho/react-vote/README.md

   voter: String/Number
 }
 ```

+### onDownvote: Function(title: String, diff: Object, data: Object)
+It's an callback function triggered when you downvote.
+The first parameter is the title of vote, the second is the difference between previous and current data, and the third is a whole vote data.

 ### onClose: Function(title: String, data: Object)
 It's an callback function triggered when the vote is closed.
 The first parameter is the title of vote, and the second is a whole vote data.